gantian127/landslide_usecase/README.md

 Landslide susceptibility is the likelihood of a landslide occurring in an area on the basis of local terrain condition to estimate “where” landslides are likely to occur.
-This repo includes a [Jupyter Notebook](landslide_puertorico.ipynb) to demonstrate how to use several [CSDMS data components](https://csdms.colorado.edu/wiki/DataComponents) to download topography and soil datasets to calculate the landslide susceptibility for a study area in Puerto Rico.
+This repo includes a [Jupyter Notebook](landslide_puertorico.ipynb) to demonstrate how to use several [CSDMS data components](https://csdms.colorado.edu/wiki/DataComponents) to download topography and soil datasets to calculate the landslide susceptibility for a study area in Puerto Rico when Hurricane Maria hit the island on September 20th, 2017.

 If you have any suggestion to improve this notebook, please create a github issue [here](https://github.com/gantian127/landslide_usecase/issues).